OpenWrt on Seagate Dockstar

 Since U-Boot is currently not built by OpenWrt's buildbot, you have to compile

+it on your own.
 In the meantime, OpenWrt's snapshot builds include all U-Boot variants.

 You can also download my prebuilt U-Boot 2019.01 on this page.